Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 If you choose Only people with access to this data source, you need to further choose whether your Tableau Cloud Site has Microsoft Entra ID provisioned users or non-AAD users.
 To identify which option is suitable for your organization:

-1. Choose the **Microsoft Entra ID** option if the email ID of Tableau Cloud users is same as the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+1. Choose **Microsoft Entra ID** if the email ID of Tableau Cloud users is same as the UserPrincipalName (UPN) of users in Microsoft Entra ID.

-2. Choose the **non-AAD** option if the email ID of Tableau Cloud users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.
+2. Choose **non-AAD** if the email ID of Tableau Cloud users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

    >[!Important]
    >- If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from Tableau Cloud directly to UPN property from Microsoft Entra ID.